24th Infantry Division "Pinerolo": Commanding officers

-CROWCASS
+War crimes

-The names of five men attached to the division can be found in the Central Registry of War Criminals and Security Suspects (CROWCASS) set up by the Anglo-American Supreme Headquarters Allied Expeditionary Force in 1945.
-The names can be found at: Central Registry of War Criminals and Security Suspects from the Kingdom of Italy.
-In addition to perpetrating the Domenikon massacre, the division also torture Greek prisoners and committed several rapes while stationed in Greece.
-One member of the division who was involved in these war crimes, Giovanni Ravalli, was convicted after the war's end though subsequently pardoned.
+The names of five Italian officers attached to the division were included in the Central Registry of War Criminals and Security Suspects, a database set up by the Supreme Headquarters Allied Expeditionary Force in 1945 to try war criminals from the Axis powers, including Italy.
+In addition to perpetrating the Domenikon massacre, soldiers from the division also tortured Greek prisoners and committed several rapes while stationed in Greece.
+One member of the division who was involved in these war crimes, Giovanni Ravalli, was convicted after the war's end, though he was subsequently pardoned.